Molecular beam: History

 The first to report on the relationship between dipole moments and deflection in a molecular beam (using binary salts such as KCl) was Erwin Wrede in 1927.

-In 1939 Isidor Rabi invented a molecular beam magnetic resonance method in which two magnets placed one after the other create an inhomogeneous magnetic field.
-The method was used to measure the magnetic moment of several lithium isotopes with molecular beams of LiCl, LiF and dilithium.
-This method is a predecessor of NMR.
+In 1939, Isidor Rabi invented a molecular beam magnetic resonance method in which two magnets, placed one after the other, create an inhomogeneous magnetic field.
+It was used to measure the magnetic moment of several lithium isotopes, by employing beams of LiCl, LiF and dilithium.
+This method can be considered a predecessor to current methods in NMR spectroscopy.
 The invention of the maser in 1957 by James P. Gordon, Herbert J. Zeiger and Charles H. Townes was made possible by a molecular beam of ammonia and a special electrostatic quadrupole focuser.

-The study of molecular beam led to the development of molecular-beam epitaxy in the 1960s.
+The study of molecular beams led to the development of molecular-beam epitaxy in the 1960s.